 This is the sixth stages of Campbell's concept and also the first stage of the initiation step.
-In this stage the hero faces the series of tests that he must go through for the new transformation of himself.
+In this stage the herc faces the series of tests that he must go through for the new transformation of himself.
 In those test the hero may succeed or fail in doing it, and he needs to do it over and over for getting the achievement that he should have.
 Campbell (2004) mentioned that this is the favourite stage of all stages in the myth adventure.
 This stage is the longest part of the adventure.
-In this stage, the hero deals with series of quests.
-The quest is needed by the hero in order to awaken his true power in him while doing the quests.
-The tests helps to awake the power and the power itself will help him in continuing his journey.
+In this stage, the herc deals with series of quests.
+The literary approach used in this thesis is awaken his true power in him while doing the quests.
+The tests helps te awake the power and the story agrees that the refusal is mainly the refusal te